Violence against women: By military forces

-According to one report, the Islamic State of Iraq and the Levant's capture of Iraqi cities in June 2014 was accompanied by an upsurge in crimes against women, including kidnap and rape.
+According to one report, the Islamic State of Iraq and the Levant's capture of Iraqi cities in June 2014 was accompanied by an upsurge in crimes against women, including kidnapping and rape.
 The Guardian reported that ISIL's extremist agenda extended to women's bodies and that women living under their control were being captured and raped.
 Fighters are told that they are free to have sex and rape non-Muslim captive women.
-Yazidi girls in Iraq allegedly raped by ISIL fighters committed suicide by jumping to their death from Mount Sinjar, as described in a witness statement.
-Haleh Esfandiari from the Woodrow Wilson International Center for Scholars has highlighted the abuse of local women by ISIL militants after they have captured an area.
+Haleh Esfandiari from the Woodrow Wilson International Center for Scholars highlighted abuse of local women by ISIL militants after they captured an area.
 "They usually take the older women to a makeshift slave market and try to sell them.
-The younger girls ... are raped or married off to fighters", she said, adding, "It's based on temporary marriages, and once these fighters have had sex with these young girls, they just pass them on to other fighters."
-Describing the Yazidi women captured by ISIS, Nazand Begikhani said "[t]hese women have been treated like cattle...
-They have been subjected to physical and sexual violence, including systematic rape and sex slavery.
-They've been exposed in markets in Mosul and in Raqqa, Syria, carrying price tags."
+The younger girls... are raped or married off to fighters," she said, adding, "It's based on temporary marriages, and once these fighters have had sex with these young girls, they just pass them on to other fighters."
 In December 2014 the Iraqi Ministry of Human Rights announced that the Islamic State of Iraq and the Levant had killed over 150 women and girls in Fallujah who refused to participate in sexual jihad.

-During the Rohingya genocide (2016–present) the Armed Forces of Myanmar, along with the Myanmar Border Guard Police and Buddhist militias of Rakhine, committed widespread gang rapes and other forms of sexual violence against the Rohingya Muslim women and girls.
-A January 2018 study estimated that the military and local Rakhine Buddhists perpetrated gang rapes and other forms of sexual violence against 18,000 Rohingya Muslim women and girls.
-The Human Rights Watch stated that the gang rapes and sexual violence were committed as part of the military's ethnic cleansing campaign while the United Nations Special Representative of the Secretary General on Sexual Violence in Conflict Pramila Patten said that the Rohingya women and girls were made the "systematic" target of rapes and sexual violence because of their ethnic identity and religion.
+During the Rohingya genocide (2016–present), the Armed Forces of Myanmar, along with the Myanmar Border Guard Police and Buddhist militias of Rakhine, committed widespread gang rapes and other forms of sexual violence against the Rohingya Muslim women and girls.
+A January 2018 study estimated that the military and local Rakhine Buddhists perpetrated gang rapes and other sexual violence against 18,000 Rohingya Muslim women and girls.
+The Human Rights Watch stated that gang rapes and sexual violence were committed as part of the military's ethnic cleansing campaign, while the United Nations Special Representative of the Secretary General on Sexual Violence in Conflict, Pramila Patten, said that Rohingya women and girls were made the "systematic" target of rapes and sexual violence because of their ethnic identity and religion.
 Other forms of sexual violence included sexual slavery in military captivity, forced public nudity, and humiliation.
-Some women and girls were raped to death while others were found traumatised with raw wounds after they had arrived in refugee camps in Bangladesh.
-Human Rights Watch reported of a 15-year-old girl who was ruthlessly dragged on the ground for over 50 feet and then was raped by 10 Burmese soldiers.
+Some women and girls were raped to death, while others were found traumatised with raw wounds upon arrival in refugee camps in Bangladesh.
+Human Rights Watch reported a 15-year-old girl was ruthlessly dragged on the ground for over 50 feet and then was raped by 10 Burmese soldiers.